Master of Fine Arts

 To be counted, professional development activities must be trackable and verifiable.
 It is the responsibility of the student to ensure that professional development documentation meets these requirements.

 Students are encouraged to track hours with the Individual Development Plan & Professional Development Completion Form

-Activities that do not fulfill the requirement because they do not focus on developing extra-disciplinary skills:
+Activities should ideally focus on developing extra-disciplinary skills:

 Art & Design Department Pro Seminars are organized by the Associate Chair of Graduate Studies and Research.
 These take place on Friday mornings and Wednesday afternoons during the fall and winter terms.
 Some of these topics will count toward the professional development requirement as well as the ethics requirement.
 Attendance is optional, though highly encouraged.
 Here are some topic examples:

 • “How to Construct a Killer C. V. and Artist Biography” [2 hours PD credit]

 • “How to Write a Successful Grant Application,” [2 hours PD credit]

 • “How to Get Your First Publication, Art Exhibition, Poster Display, Conference Paper Accepted” [2 hours PD credit]

 • “How to Present Research and Creative Work to New Audiences,” [2 hours PD credit]